Group,Of,Young,People,Sitting,At,A,Cafe,,Talking,And

 • Watching various media via streaming services

 Plus, most every student will have multiple devices.
-Among the things college students want most include accessing the internet wherever they may be (from their dorm room to the computer lab, study lounge or building fitness center).
+Among the things college students want most is accessing the internet wherever they may be (from their dorm room to the computer lab, study lounge, or building fitness center).
 This means that your campus’ Wi-Fi infrastructure needs to be set up to handle a high volume of regular users.
 Multifamily Executive writes:

 “The most important thing in student housing has become the Internet.
 And the second-most important thing is the Internet and the third most-important thing is the Internet.”